Vyral/base-template/_posts/2020-07-29-business-spotlight-rightway-home-inspections.md

 *Adam McCarty from Rightway Home Inspections is here to answer a few home inspection questions.*

-In today’s message, I sat down with Adam McCarty from Rightway Home Inspections to discuss a few key questions people tend to have about his industry.
+In today’s message, I sat down with Adam McCarty from Rightway Home Inspections on my weekly radio show “The Central Iowa Real Estate Scoreboard” on 106.3 KXnO to discuss a few key questions people tend to have about his industry, including the importance of pre-inspections, things that tend to surprise sellers about inspections, and the kinds of technology that help inspectors spot issues that homeowners might not even be aware of.

 **“Do you need to be a certified home inspector?”**